Linux break and continue functions

 #!/bin/sh a=0 while [ $a -lt 10 ] do echo $a if [ $a -eq 5 ] then break fi a=$(( $a + 1 )) done

 ...and produces the following output:

 This next example uses the form break n to break from a nested loop.

 #!/bin/sh for var1 in 1 2 3 do for var2 in 0 1 2 3 do if [ $var1 -eq 2 -a $var2 -eq 1 ] then break 2 else echo "$var1 $var2" fi done done

 In the above script, the outer loop sets var1 to 1, then the inner loop sets var2 to the values 0, 1, 2, and 3, respectively.
 Then the outermost loop sets var1 to 2 and the inner loop sets var2 to the values of 0 and 1 — at which point the conditions are met to execute break 2, which terminates both loops.
-It will produce the following output:
+It produces the following output:

 1 0 1 1 1 2 1 3 2 0